DKMS-LSL/dr2s/README.md

   - `mapFinal()`:
     1. Map the shortreads against the refined longread consensus sequences.
-  - `polish()`:
-    1. Disambiguate polymorphic positions in the short read mapping.
-        Check and report inconsistencies, insertions, deletions along the way.
-This should not be that much with okayish seuence data
   - `report()`:
     1. Report the finalised shortread-based consensus sequences as FASTA files.
 Provide a tsv file with suspicious positions that